johno/pixyll/_posts/2022-08-21-s_corp_vs_c_corp.md

 By electing an S- or C-Corp status, your LLC is first taxed as its own business entity.
 Whatever remains is taxed again as personal income to the Owners and Shareholders.

-The default LLC’s simplicity is the biggest advantage over specialty LLCs.
+The Default LLC’s simplicity is the biggest advantage over Specialty LLCs.

 Upgrading before your business has the capacity to follow higher maintenance and regulatory requirements can cause you to miss out on the tax benefits.

+There’s no rush.

-There’s no rush to upgrade if you’re not yet bringing in enough to make Specialty Taxation worth your while.
-You will soon be able to and you can always upgrade your Tax Status later on.
+You can always upgrade your Tax Status later on.

+If you’re not fully estabished yet, you could miss out on everything that makes S- and C-Corps worth your while.

 ## S-Corporation ##